 |Origins||Likely originated in a bat, passed to an unknown intermediate animal, and then transmitted to humans||Birds||Birds||Birds|

-The H10N3 flu, which originates in birds, was detected in one person in late May 2021.
-There is currently no evidence that this virus is able to spread between humans, but researchers are currently sequencing the genetic code of the virus to learn more about how it is spread and possible mutations.
-By analyzing the impact of other avian flus, such as H5N1 and H7N9, we can see that avian flus typically have high mortality rates but do not spread easily from person to person.
+The avian flu has been detected in birds across the US.
+There is currently no evidence that this virus is able to spread between humans, but researchers are currently monitoring the situation.
+By analyzing the impact of other avian flus, such as H10N3 and H7N9, we can see that avian flus typically have high mortality rates but do not spread easily from person to person.